FAQ’s for Boarding, Daycare & Grooming

 - All inside floor surfaces are heated geothermal floors with smooth cement floors.
 The outdoor potty and play area is pea gravel.
 We use this because it’s easy to clean and replace when needed.
 However, please be advised that if your pet is young or hasn’t been exposed to surfaces like these, their pads may become irritated.
 This irritation happens when your pet’s pads are not accustomed to exercise on hard surfaces.
 If you notice your pet licking after daycare or boarding please put socks on them and try not to allow them to lick.
 Licking their pads will cause a small irritation to turn into a bigger issue.

 What is your cost of daycare?

 - Daycare is $18.00 per day.
 We do not offer ½ day rates, so you will be charged $18 no matter the length of time your pet is here.

 - No, we only do daycare Monday thru Friday.

 How old does my dog have to be to come for boarding or daycare?

-- All dogs must be 12 weeks old and have their second round of vaccinations, including bordetella.
+- All dogs must be 12 weeks old and have their second round of vaccinations, including bordetella and flu.